PartnersHealth (the Organisation)

 This Notice explains

-Who we are, how we use your information and our Data Protection Officer
+Who we are, how we use your information and information about our Data Protection Officer?

 What kinds of personal information about you do we process?